Phronesis2025/BibleStudyApp/docs/reading-rule.md

 - ESV API for verse content
 - OpenAI GPT for commentary generation
+  - Configured to always return exactly 3 relevant themes
+  - Themes selected based on verse content and context
 - Supabase for data storage
 - Browser client for user authentication